onera/Cassiopee/Connector/doc/source/Connector.rst

     +-------------------------+-----------------------------------------------------------------------------------------------------------+

     Exists also as an in-place function (X._setInterpTransfers):
+    Exists also as a parallel distributed function (X.Mpi._setInterpTransfers)

      *Example of use:*

     * `Transfers the solution from donor zones to receptor zones (pyTree) <Examples/Connector/setInterpTransfersPT.py>`_: